Translate

 Quite often very little more will have been accomplished than would have been achieved following the tried and true rules of thumb, but a useful number of times something really exciting and simplifying will have been drawn to your attention.

-If the substance you are seeking still seems only to be found in the hexane or neutral diethyl ether phases more sophisticate means need to be applied.
+If the substance you are seeking still seems only to be found in the hexane or neutral diethyl ether phases more sophisticated means need to be applied.
 If 30% or more of a target substance has ended up in the methanol or acetonitrile phases there is reason to hope that more intensive extractions may give you what you need.

 30% Acetic acid- 70% Water and Methylene Chloride: Two Liquid Phases for Partition Extractive Work-ups